DishantK1807/Logistic-Regression/InputFiles/README.md

-This folder conttains all the test files for the Logistic Regression
+#This folder conttains all the train and  test files for the Logistic Regression